 - Incorporated into the rule minimum requirements for site assessments from the guidance document referenced in the current rule.
-Except as follows, the requirements are the same. - For UST systems in operation, temporarily closed, or undergoing a change-in-service, changed the minimum number of soil samples around tanks from three or five (based on size of tank), to two or more (based on number of tanks in excavation zone).
+Except as follows, the requirements are the same: - For assessing single tanks in place, increased the number of samples from three to five for tanks between 9,000 and 20,000 gallons.
+For assessing multiple tanks in place, clarified the number of additional samples required for each additional tank.